zwx8981/TCSVT-2022-BVQA/README.md

 python test_demo.py --model_path=models/model --video_path=data/test.mp4
 ```

+## Acknowledge

+This work is heavily inspired by [MDTVSFA] (https://github.com/lidq92/MDTVSFA).
+The model-based transfer learning for video features extraction using mainly follows the implementations of [UNIQUE - IQA domain] (https://github.com/zwx8981/UNIQUE) and [SlowFast - Action Recognition domain] (https://github.com/facebookresearch/SlowFast).

 ## Citation

 Should you find this repo useful to your research, we sincerely appreciate it if you cite our paper :blush: :